JBrandonS/MLPNG/README.md

 Several jupyter notebooks have been created for testing and are located in the `notebooks/` folder.
 These will use a slightly modified KSW code to run with joblib parallel instead of openMPI as jupyter does not like openMPI.
 This is not recommended for large scale runs but is useful for testing and debugging.

 The `simulator.ipynb` notebook will both simulate generating the data, acting like the `generator.py` script, and run the KSW estimator code like the `estimator.py` script.
 This can be ran standalone and is a good place to start when making modifications.
 This will not save any data.

-The `estimator.ipynb` will run the KSW estimator code on previously generated data.

 The `trainer.ipynb` will run the training code on previously generated data.